 Industrial steel beam staircase with exposed structural character

 In Northeast Florida, steel corrosion is a real concern — especially within a few miles of the coast.
-We use epoxy primer and polyurethane topcoats as standard for all exterior-adjacent steel, and we specify powder coat over wet paint for interior systems because it's more durable under daily contact.
-Near the beaches, we can apply additional galvanic protection if the staircase is exposed to exterior air.
+We use epoxy primer and powder coat topcoats as standard for interior systems, and specify additional galvanic protection for exterior or semi-exposed applications.
+Near the beaches, stainless hardware is standard, not an upgrade.

-Fabrication tolerance matters at installation.
-We work to 1/16-inch precision on stringer lengths and connection plate positions.
-That precision means field fit-up is tight without shimming or grinding.
-It also means wall penetrations and anchor bolt patterns land where they're supposed to, which keeps the surrounding drywall work clean.
+Laser cutting gives us 1/16-inch precision on stringer lengths and connection plate positions.
+That precision means the stair arrives at your home and anchors to the wall without shimming or field adjustments.
+Wall penetrations and anchor bolt patterns land where they're supposed to, which keeps surrounding drywall and finish work undisturbed.

 Industrial steel beam staircase with exposed structural character